paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_5)=
 ## Physics of failure and structural reliability methods

-Physics of Failure methods for reliability prediction are based on a mathematical modelling of the relevant failure mechanisms leading to failure.
+Physics of Failure methods for reliability prediction are based on a mathematical modelling of the relevant {term}`failure mechanisms <Failure mechanism>` leading to failure.
 It is important to make a clear distinction between the use of Physics of Failure models in the context of design versus reliability prediction:

--   During design, the objective is to model and account for anticipated failure mechanisms in order to avoid failures, and thus to improve reliability (design for reliability).
+-   During design, the objective is to model and account for anticipated {term}`failure mechanisms <Failure mechanism>` in order to avoid failures, and thus to improve reliability (design for reliability).
 The analysis is in most cases deterministic, using margins to account for uncertainty and variability.
 The probabilities of success or failure are generally not quantified.

 -   During reliability prediction, the objective is to quantify the probability that the considered failure mechanism(s) will lead to failure for a given design.
 To achieve this, the relevant uncertainties and variabilities need to be quantified and appropriately considered in a probabilistic analysis.

 It is also possible to combine both applications, e.g. in the context of Reliability Based Design Optimization {cite:t}`method-19970017405`, {cite:t}`method-design-space-decomposition`.

 The focus of the following discussion will be on the application of Physics of Failure models in the context of reliability prediction.
-It should be noted that the mathematical models used to describe the failure mechanism process may be the same as the ones used for design; it is the quantification of uncertainties that makes the difference.
+It should be noted that the mathematical models used to describe the {term}`failure mechanism <Failure mechanism>` process may be the same as the ones used for design; it is the quantification of uncertainties that makes the difference.

-Thus, a sound Physics of Failure method requires a combination of physical laws describing mathematically the relevant failure mechanisms with probabilistic models that account for variability and uncertainty in the manufacturing of items and their use (e.g. the distribution laws used in the Stress Strength method).
+Thus, a sound Physics of Failure method requires a combination of physical laws describing mathematically the relevant {term}`failure mechanisms <Failure mechanism>` with probabilistic models that account for variability and uncertainty in the manufacturing of items and their use (e.g. the distribution laws used in the Stress Strength method).
 Statistical observations can be used for this task, and often are the preferred input for the required probabilistic modelling.
 Nevertheless, in the frame of this handbook, an approach is classified as "pure" Physics of Failure as long as no reliability data is used for the quantification (see {numref}`method_figure6_1`).

-An important prerequisite for the successful use of Physics of Failure methods is that the physical process leading to failure needs to be well understood and the uncertainty quantification has to account for the relevant failure root causes.
+An important prerequisite for the successful use of Physics of Failure methods is that the physical process leading to failure needs to be well understood and the uncertainty quantification has to account for the relevant {term}`failure root causes <Failure root cause>`.
 This can be rather straightforward in some cases, e.g. for the modelling of wear-out failures, but may be a challenge in other applications.
 In particular the consideration of random failures with a pure physics-based approach is certainly more difficult due to the fact that (by definition) the root cause of these failures is not known.
-To overcome this limitation, some existing methodologies (e.g. {cite:t}`method-UTE-C80-811` for EEE parts, {cite:t}`method-NSWC-11` ) combine Physics of Failure considerations with field return data to derive pertinent models that can be used for a wide range of applications.
+To overcome this limitation, some existing methodologies (e.g. {cite:t}`method-UTE-C80-811` for {term}`EEE parts <EEE part>`, {cite:t}`method-NSWC-11` ) combine Physics of Failure considerations with field return data to derive pertinent models that can be used for a wide range of applications.
 Note that such "combined" approaches, making use of both Physics of Failure and reliability data, are discussed separately in {numref}`method_6_6`.

 The following subsections provide guidance on the use of "pure" Physics of Failure reliability prediction methods, with some more details on the class of structural reliability methods provided in {numref}`method_6_5_4`.
 A rather simple application of structural reliability methods is for the analysis of structures using the well-known stress-strength approach (see {numref}`sec_mech_handbook` for details).
 However, the mathematical methods are well applicable to any Physics of Failure reliability prediction problem, not only for structures and including much more complex model formulations.

 (method_6_5_1)=
 ### Failure mechanisms identification and modelling

-Applying the Physics of Failure approach first requires the understanding of the failure mechanisms contributing to the predominant failure modes for an item.
-Possible ways to initiate a failure mechanism analysis can be based on the following pieces of information:
+Applying the Physics of Failure approach first requires the understanding of the {term}`failure mechanisms <Failure mechanism>` contributing to the predominant failure modes for an item.
+Possible ways to initiate a {term}`failure mechanism <Failure mechanism>` analysis can be based on the following pieces of information:

 -   Engineering analysis and judgment from design and reliability experts

 -   Lessons learnt from previous missions

--   Results from a Design FMEA (DFMEA) or Process FMEA (PFMEA)
+-   Results from a {term}`Design FMEA <Design FMEA>` (DFMEA) or Process FMEA (PFMEA)

-Besides gaining knowledge about all failure mechanisms that may potentially cause the item under analysis to fail, it is also relevant to know which are the dominating ones for the considered design and application.
-A good, though still qualitative, understanding how much different failure mechanisms may contribute (or not) to overall unreliability can help to focus the analysis and to strongly reduce the effort required by the Physics of Failure approach.
+Besides gaining knowledge about all {term}`failure mechanisms <Failure mechanism>` that may potentially cause the item under analysis to fail, it is also relevant to know which are the dominating ones for the considered design and application.
+A good, though still qualitative, understanding how much different {term}`failure mechanisms <Failure mechanism>` may contribute (or not) to overall unreliability can help to focus the analysis and to strongly reduce the effort required by the Physics of Failure approach.

-The next step is to define a mathematical model describing the failure mechanisms identified in the first step.
+The next step is to define a mathematical model describing the {term}`failure mechanisms <Failure mechanism>` identified in the first step.
 Note that a model in this context may be an analytic function or a numerical model; the only requirement is that the failure state is clearly defined as a function of the relevant physical variables.

-The effort required to develop a new failure mechanism model can be considerable.
+The effort required to develop a new {term}`failure mechanism <Failure mechanism>` model can be considerable.
 It is thus highly recommended to start by a search for published models from similar applications.
-A collection of models for various failure mechanisms can be found in the RiAC's Web-Accessible Repository of Physics-based Models ({cite:t}`method-RiAC`), which has been set up to foster the use of Physics of Failure methods in practical applications.
+A collection of models for various {term}`failure mechanisms <Failure mechanism>` can be found in the RiAC's Web-Accessible Repository of Physics-based Models ({cite:t}`method-RiAC`), which has been set up to foster the use of Physics of Failure methods in practical applications.
 Models used by the design engineers are another valuable source of information.

 (method_6_5_2)=
 ### Quantification of variable and model uncertainties

-The failure mechanism model defines which variables need to be known to identify whether an item is in the failed or in the safe state.
-First deterministic estimates for each variable may often be derived from design information, typically giving a positive margin when the failure mechanism model is used with this input.
+The {term}`failure mechanism <Failure mechanism>` model defines which variables need to be known to identify whether an item is in the failed or in the safe state.
+First deterministic estimates for each variable may often be derived from design information, typically giving a positive margin when the {term}`failure mechanism <Failure mechanism>` model is used with this input.

 To perform a reliability calculation, it is now necessary to quantify the uncertainties associated with each variable.
 To reduce the effort required by this step, some variables may be considered as deterministic, provided that at least one of the following conditions is fulfilled (both criteria may be assessed relative to the other variables' impact and uncertainty):

--   The variable's impact on the failure mechanism model is negligible and/or
+-   The variable's impact on the {term}`failure mechanism <Failure mechanism>` model is negligible and/or

 -   The variability and uncertainty associated with the quantitative estimate is small